jdart1/arasan-chess/doc/BUILD.md

 To build the GUI, use the Visual C++ solution file in the "gui" subdirectory.
 (The command-line Makefile does not build the GUI).
-You cannot build the GUI with the Express Edition of Visual C++, because it lacks the required MFC libraries.
-The Community Edition is ok, though.
-By default the GUI solution file builds a XP-compatible build so it requires the Windows SDK 7.1A to be installed.
+You will need a version of Visual Studio that includes the required MFC libraries.
+The Community Edition should work.

-## Other build methods
+By default the GUI solution file produces a XP-compatible build, so it requires the Windows SDK 7.1A to be installed.
+The Visual Studio installer can add this, but it is not installed by default.

-The Windows source distribution includes Visual C++ 2019 solution files for the chess engine and tools and GUI in directories "prj" and "gui", respectively.
-But I use the "prj" solution file mostly for debugging, not for building the final release.
+## Cygwin/MSYS

 Arasan can also be built using the Cygwin development tools, which simulate a Linux environment under Windows.
 Use the Linux source